tareknaous/readme/README.md

 The dataset is annotated for readability according to the CEFR framework (1-6 scale) and is openly-accessible for personal, research, and non-commercial purposes.

-We also release a python package of our fine-tuned language models for readability prediction, see simple usage steps below!
+We also release a python package of ReadMe++ to easily use our fine-tuned language models for readability prediction, see simple usage steps below!

 ## Installation